Last Updated on July 25, 2023 by Melissa S.

-When I started this blog and delved into the amazing money saving community I found on social media, never did I expect to turn back to eBay selling.
-Like most people, I had dabbled in this in the past to get rid of various bits of clutter, but that was as far as it went.
+Like most people, I had dabbled as an eBay reseller in the past to get rid of various bits of clutter, but that was as far as it went.
 Generally my experiences as a seller had been ok (not amazing, due to the selling prices) but the amounts I was getting for some of my items just made me think it was pointless.
-The final straw was non-payment on some new unworn River Island shoes that only went for about £6 in the first place, and then the buyer had the cheek to message several months later asking if I could remove the unpaid strike off her account as it had been her sister!

-So when I read various blog posts about Ebay reselling, my first reaction was to let them pass me by.
+So when I read various blog posts about being a Ebay reseller, my first reaction was to let them pass me by.
 Good for them if they are making it work but I know it’s not for me.
-But gradually over the next few weeks I began to think about what I had lying around the house that I could sell – after all, I was beginning to see every penny counts and why not get rid of some clutter that may otherwise depreciate in value (such as an old Nintendo DS console).
-In the back of my mind though I didn’t hold out much hope for what I had lying around having previously had a big KonMarie style clearout.
-I am pleased to say I was wrong!
+But gradually over the next few weeks I began to think about what I had lying around the house that I could sell – after all, I was beginning to see every penny counts and why not get rid of some clutter that may otherwise depreciate in value?

 Wondering what you could declutter to sell?
-Thrifty Mum talks here about 10 easy things to declutter.
+Grab your free checklist!

 I first got the “bug” again when I realised one of my old Nintendo DS games, Super Princess Peach, was rare and worth around £15, compared to other similar aged games worth £2 or £3.
 This got me wondering and researching what other games I owned that were unplayed for several years were worth.
 In turn this led to me checking what other items I owned that might be worth money.